jackowayed/van-ness-to-montgomery/README.md

 to multiple processes, and it will fully start from scratch if the process is restarted.

-I have never in pr
+I have never in practice seen this be an issue other than during development, when Glitch restarts it every time code is changed.

 There is also no pruning of the times deque.
 This impacts RAM usage but not runtime.
 Empirically, this hasn't been a problem even running it on Glitch for months;
-I haven't looked closely at whether Glitch is restarting it from time to time, but there's only ~200 train runs a day, so that's only ~60k/year, so we're talking about ~1MB if it ever gets
+There's only hundreds of train runs a day, so that's maybe 100k/year, so a year's data is a few MB.